 - Freediving Safety (Free Course)

 - 28-day Freediving Transformation

-- EQUALIZING SECRETS – for divers struggling in the 15-40ft range.
+- Make your equalizing problems a thing of the past – for divers struggling in the 15-40ft range.

 See all my online courses @ www.OnlineClasses.ImmersionFreediving.com